tldr-pages/tldr/pages/linux/run-mailcap.md

 > Run MailCap Programs ( set of essential tools with minimal features )

-> run-mailcap,  view,  see,  edit,  compose, print - execute programs via entries in the mailcap file

-- run-mailcap (or any of its  aliases)  will  use  the  given  action  to process  each  mime-type/file
+- run-mailcap view,  see,  edit,  compose, print - execute programs via entries in the mailcap file (or any of its  aliases)  will  use  the  given  action  to process  each  mime-type/file.

 - Individual actions/programs on run-mailcap can be invoked with action flag